josband/java-chess/PLAN.md

 ## MID DEVELOPMENT NOTES/IDEAS
 - Make a checkmate object
-- For the display I only have to display a tile since it contains piece data
+- For the display I only have to display a tile since it contains piece data and the tile then has to know how to draw the Piece object which is really just an image